Polanas/ECS/README.md

 _world.SetPrefabValue(enemyPrefab, new Position { x = 10, y = 10 });

 var yellow = 5;
-//If you want to replace some fields and keep others, also pass a delegate. second argument is used to temporarily store temporarily valuesc
+//If you want to replace some fields and keep others, also pass a delegate. second argument is used to store a temporary value
 _world.SetPrefabValue(enemyPrefab,
                       new Renderable { color = yellow },
                       static (ref Renderable c, Renderable temp) =>